 Why not plan to paddle the famous Salt Lake during your next trip to Utah!
 The lake is about 35 by 75 miles, and you will enjoy this calm, vast saline lake as you paddle around.
 The Great Salt Lake is the fourth-largest terminal lake and the fifth-saltiest body of water in the world.
 Make sure you check the weather forecast before heading out, weather can quickly change in the summer months.
 To visit you should fly in and out of Salt Lake City.

-Visit Gunlock State Park and explore red sandstone islands and boulders as you paddle through the lake on your kayak or SUP.
-We recommend renting online with Dig Paddlesports.
+Beat the heat with a visit to Gunlock State Park reservoir.
+Rent a kayak or SUP from Dig Paddlesports to explore its red sandstone islands and boulders.
 Their shop right on the water allows you to pick up your rental kayak or board, and paddle right out!
 One of the most scenic times to experience the park is to paddle out at sunset.
 The closest major airport is Las Vegas, 130 miles away.
 While in the area, check out other activities such as canyoneering or hiking in Zion National Park.

 Utah has some of the best outdoor adventure activities in the world – pack your bags and get out there!
 We think the best way to visit them all is by road trip.
 Rent an RV on a site like Outdoorsy, which is a is safe, easy, fully insured, peer to peer RV rental marketplace with a great local selection.
 We hope that our list above will help guide your adventures!